 Continue to pull the loop as tight as possible.

 Pull the loop totally tight and down inside the hole in the center of your pumpkin.
-Pull the yarn tight.
 As you continue to wrap the pumpkin with the yarn you will want to keep the yarn pulled taut.

 With the yarn threaded on your needle you are ready to start wrapping your pumpkin now.